The 10 Most Common

 I was wrong.
 Depersonalization will not make you go crazy.
 It can't make you go crazy.
 It is absolutely not any type of psychotic condition.

 People who suffer from psychoses regress into their own, self-created reality.
-With DP, your reality testing is exactly the same, means that no matter how bad the anxiety and Depersonalization symptoms get, you always know the difference between your thoughts and reality.
-This never changes, even with the most intense cases of DP.
+With DPDR, your reality testing is exactly the same, means that no matter how bad the anxiety and Depersonalization symptoms get, you always know the difference between your thoughts and reality.
+This never changes, even with the most intense cases of DPDR.

 Symptom 5.
 Visual Symptoms